Atulkmrsingh/NPDA-KNN-ST/README.md

 # NPDA-kNN-ST
+Team members:
+Atul Kumar Singh(22m0823)
+Vishal Tapase(22m807)
+Yashwant singh parihar(22m0798)
+Sourabh kumar(22m0802)
 Implementation of EMNLP'2022 paper "Non-Parametric Domain Adaptation for End-to-end Speech Translation".

 Paper link: https://arxiv.org/pdf/2205.11211.pdf

 Changes: Replacing kNN with rKNN with radius 0.5 on en-es dataset.
 Because RKNN uses a reduced set of training data to speed up the classification process.
 RKNN is useful in this case because data is high-dimensional and dataset size is very large and there are concerns about the memory requirements of the KNN algorithm.
 We have also used knn w.r.t cosine-similarity.

+Training:
+We trained using EuropalST dataset on the Fairseq S2T MuST-C predefined model and saved the key and value pair.

+Inference:
+We were facing the environment issue in the inference part.
+Omegaconf is throwing error due to its mismatch with the python version 3.11.
+We had changed the inference code in knnDatastore file but facing the issue in the environment variable.

 # Flow